kyy1-cyy/Squire-VR/README.md

 <br />

 ### ◈ ARCHITECTURAL OVERVIEW
-**Squire VR** is a high-performance, native Android utility engineered to interface directly with VRP mirrors.
-By eliminating the necessity for external hardware (PC/Mobile), it provides a streamlined, standalone sideloading experience directly within the Meta Quest environment for Rookie sideloader .
+**Squire VR** is a high-performance, native Android utility engineered to interface directly with VrSrc servers.
+By eliminating the necessity for external hardware (PC/Mobile).

 ---